vxcall/Notepad-IATHook-demo/README.md

 This is a demo of Import address table hooking tested with Notepad.

-I'm still working on it so it doesn't work as it finally should do.

-So basically this program (is being) designed to hook the function called `CreateFileW()` imported from `KERNEL32.dll` or equivalent to inject and perform my own code which doesn't relate to the original functionallity.
+So basically this program (is being) designed to hook the function called `CreateFileW()` imported from `KERNEL32.dll` or an equivalent to inject and perform my own code which doesn't relate to the original functionallity.

 # Definition of CreateFileW